pandas-dev/pandas/doc/source/development/contributing.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you aren't using conda for your development environment, follow these instructions.
-You'll need to have at least Python 3.6.1 installed on your system.
+You'll need to have at least the :ref:`minimum Python version <install.version>` that pandas supports.

 **Unix**/**macOS with virtualenv**